nathancarter/weblurch/doc-src/plan.md

 ## Completing Validation

- * Add to the Dialogs plugin a function that takes a string and a callback as parameters, creates a dialog displaying the string and no buttons, and ends by calling the callback, passing it a function that closes the dialog.
-Call the function `waiting`.
- * Test this by replacing the stub handler above with a function that calls `waiting`, then after one second, calls the close handler.
-This will test to be sure `waiting` works.
  * Factor `Group::validate` into two functions, one asynchronous function that computes the validation data and passes it to a callback, the other still called `Group::validate` that just calls the asynchronous one, then